frikky/schemaless/README.md

 ```

 ## Example:
 This is an example that finds matching nested values based on the User Input and puts it in the value of the standard field.
+The output values should be in a nested jq/shuffle json format.

 **Standard**:
 ```